ronaldoperes/Challenges/README.md

 # Challenges

-Objective: join different challenges from different sites such as Code wars, Hacker rank.
+Objective: solve different challenges from different sites such as Code wars, Hacker rank.